Arctic / Antarctica

 CNH Tours - Cultural and Natural Heritage Tours

-Svalbard Trip Planning Webinar
+Svalbard Trip Planning Video

 Our Polar Destination Expert, Danna Walker, spent ten days in Svalbard and has a lot of information to share with those contemplating a trip to this high Arctic archipelago.
 She answers questions such as: